NCAR/lrose-HawkEdit/navigation_corrections_wash_cycle.md

 (only the first time after starting from raw data).

 ### Further Comments from Alex
-This also means that what I thought was happening was incorrect, we do keep using the same data and iteratively applying cfacs.
+We do keep using the same data and iteratively applying cfacs.
 However, it is unclear if cfac files keep getting applied to already corrected data since we use the raw VEL field when starting over from step 2 and removing aircraft motion.

+#### Question
 It is also worth noting that the "apply georefs" argument is never used in the original process when converting to cfradial.
 Does anyone know if this means that Solo was taking care of the navigation corrections (in regards to georefs) when
 ```